 - Layer it all at the last minute to keep the colors nice and bright.

-The next morning right before the party I just layered all the fruit in little cups, topped with saran wrap and that was it!
+The next morning right before the party I just layered all the fruit in little cups and I found some plastic cups that came with lids.
+Poke a fork in the straw hole and you have a treat with a lot of wow factor.

 If you want to make something a little sweeter (for say a birthday party)- I mixed up some fresh whipped cream and added a nice dollop on top.
-Then for crunch factor, I added some mashed up graham crackers.
+I also topped with sprinkles because everything is better with sprinkles- #obv.
 This was so delicious!!
 Chopped nuts, shaved chocolate or toasted coconut would also be fantastic!
 Just a little goes a long way.

 In our school snack time is at 9:30am- so the kids are celebrating with cookies and cupcakes and getting all that sugar first thing in the morning.
 This is a great alternative.
 I would just bring the whipped cream and dollop it as you hand out the cups.